 - Public history and visual representations of the past

-- Forthcoming, Authority, Space and Gender in the Norman Conquest Era (Woodbridge: Boydell, 2019)
+- Authority, Space and Gender in the Norman Conquest Era (Boydell, 2020)

 - Medieval Hostageship c.
 700 - c.1500: Hostage, Captive, Prisoner of War, Guarantee, Peacemaker, eds M. Bennett and K. Weikert (London: Routledge, 2017)